Seeds (Agents of S.H.I.E.L.D.): Filming and visual effects

 Filming occurred from November 19 to December 2, 2013.
 College of the Canyons in Santa Clarita, California was chosen to represent the S.H.I.E.L.D.
 Academy of Sciences and Technologies, while the boiler room hangout set was built.
 Owusu-Breen said it was "really fun" to design the boiler room hangout, and a lot of thought went into "what it would be like to have all the greatest scientific minds in one area".

 The episode's freezing effects were handled by CoSA VFX, while the hurricane sequence was handled by FuseFX, creating one of the most effect-heavy episodes of the season.
 The hurricane scene was shot with Minnette and Zovatto at the Walt Disney Studios in Burbank, which FuseFX composited along with footage of an actual hurricane that had been manipulated with 3D projection to simulate its movement.

 Marvel Cinematic Universe tie-ins

 Skye notes the inclusion of Bucky Barnes on S.H.I.E.L.D.'s Wall of Valor memorial, ahead of his prominent role in Captain America: The Winter Soldier (2014).

 Release

 Broadcast

 "Seeds" was first aired in the United States on ABC on January 14, 2014.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.'s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
+On March 16, 2022, the episode became available for streaming on Disney+.